seve05/updog/README.md

 ### When switching between machines I want no friction
 ### This script also sets up the nfs client and automounts it in /etc/fstab
 Requires:
-A running NFS Server; the user to know the target DIR + IP
+A running NFS Server; the user to know the target dir + ip

 ### Installation w install script:
 sudo chmod +x installupdog.sh